Rancheria El Horizonte y Los Cocos Community Water Project – Mexico

-Problem to be addressed: Build a new water system to replace that lost in natural disaster in 1998
+Problem to be addressed: Build a new water system to replace that lost in a natural disaster in 1998

-In southern Mexico over the last 20 years there have been extreme weather events in the Sierra Madre Mountains that have taken a big toll on impoverished people living in small settlements throughout the vast mountainous region.
+In southern Mexico, over the last 20 years, there have been extreme weather events in the Sierra Madre Mountains that have taken a big toll on impoverished people living in small settlements throughout the vast mountainous region.
 In 1998, three major hurricanes successively pummeled the high country causing severe flooding and destructive landslides throughout a vast area reaching far into Central America.

 Rancheria El Horizonte and Los Cocos were among the hundreds of villages that were heavily impacted by the catastrophe.
 These two settlements are located on the edge of the river that is the major drainage for this part of the steep escarpment.
 It flows through the deep canyon and eventually reaches the mangrove forests on the coastal delta.